G. K. Podila

 Gopi K. Podila (September 14, 1957 – February 12, 2010) was an Indian–American biologist who served as a professor at the University of Alabama in Huntsville.
-He was one of three faculty members killed in a shooting at the university on February 12, 2010.
+He was one of three faculty members killed in a mass shooting at the university on February 12, 2010.
 Podila was chairperson of the university's department of biological sciences, with a particular interest in the ecology of Populus and their mycorrhizal symbionts.

 Research career

 He listed his research interests as "engineering tree biomass for bioenergy, functional genomics of plant-microbe interactions, plant molecular biology and biotechnology".

 In particular, Podila studied genes that regulate growth in fast growing trees, especially poplar and aspen.
-He has advocated prospective use of fast growing trees and grasses as an alternative to corn sources for producing ethanol.
+He advocated prospective use of fast growing trees and grasses as an alternative to corn sources for producing ethanol.
 He was also the coordinator of an international consortium of institutions that has deciphered the genome of mycorrhizal fungus, a fungus whose symbiotic properties allow trees to generate large amounts of biomass.

 G. K. Podila received a B.Sc. degree from Nagarjuna University in India.
 He obtained a master's degree from Louisiana State University in 1983 and a PhD in molecular biology from Indiana State University in 1987.
 Prior to joining the University of Alabama in Huntsville, he worked at Michigan Technological University from 1990 to 2002.